mat0606/ncm301-2/docs/calm_windows_track/calm_windows_app/calm_windows_app.rst.md

 # Overview

-**In this exercise you will explore the basics of working with Windows workloads in Nutanix Calm by building and deploying a blueprint that installs and configures a multi-tier** [bug tracker](http://bugnetproject.com/documentation/) **web app using Microsoft SQL Server database & IIS webserver.
-This lab assumes you are familiar with basic Calm functionality or have completed the** `calm_linux`{.interpreted-text role="ref"} **lab.**
+**In this exercise you will explore the basics of working with Windows workloads in Nutanix Cloud Manager (NCM) Self Service by building and deploying a blueprint that installs and configures a multi-tier** [bug tracker](http://bugnetproject.com/documentation/) **web app using Microsoft SQL Server database & IIS webserver.

+This lab assumes you are familiar with basic NCM Self Service functionality or have completed the **NCM Self Service Linux lab.**

 # Creating the Blueprint